reddysrinath16/business-intelligence-projects/PowerBI/SalesInsightsPerformance/SalesFinal/README.md

 -An automated dashboard providing quick &latest sales insights in order to support data driven decision making.

 <h3>☀️NOTE☀️</h3>
 🛢SQL database dump is in SalesInsightsandPerformance.sql file above.
-Download `SalesInsightsandPerformance.sql` and in MYSQLSERVER WORKBENCH and import the sql fil
+Download `SalesInsightsandPerformance.sql` and in MYSQLSERVER WORKBENCH and import the sql file